 How to get a healthy microbiome

-The best way to get a healthier gut is to eat well.
-Your microbiome and gut love plenty of colored fruits, green vegetables, plenty of nuts and seeds and more importantly, all those wonderful polyphenol-rich herbs like cinnamon, hibiscus, nutmeg, and Schisandra.
+The best way to get a healthier gut microbiome is to eat well.
+Your microbiome and gut love plenty of coloured fruits, green vegetables, plenty of nuts and seeds and more importantly, all those wonderful polyphenol-rich herbs like cinnamon, hibiscus, nutmeg, and Schisandra.
 You should limit or avoid all sugars, refined carbohydrates, and dairy foods.
 You should also be aware that taking probiotics may not be the best idea as they provide high doses of a limited strain of beneficial bacteria and you may have too much of that bug in your gut already.
 Remember, there are over 1000 species of bugs in your gut and trying to pick one to take may not be the best bet.